tinymce/tinymce-docs/_includes/configuration/formats.md

 ## formats

-This option enables you to override and add custom "formats" to the editor.
+The format option enables you to override and add custom **formats** to the editor.

-A format is the style that gets applied to text when you press, for example, the bold button inside the editor.
-TinyMCE is equipped with a text formatter engine that enables you to specify exactly what it should produce when the user clicks (in this example) the bold button.
+A format is a style that gets applied to text when you press, for example, the bold button inside the editor.
+TinyMCE is equipped with a text formatting engine that enables you to precisely specify what it should produce when the user clicks (in this example) the bold button.

 Check out the [custom formats example]({{ site.baseurl }}/demo/format-custom/) for a demonstration of this option.

 ### Style merging

-Similar elements and styles will be merged by default to reduce the output HTML size.
-So for example, if you select a word and select a font size and font face for it, it will merge these two styles into one `span` element instead of one `span` for **each format type**.
+Similar elements and styles are merged by default to reduce the output HTML size.
+So for example, if you select a word and select a font size and font face for it, it merges these two styles into one `span` element instead of one `span` for **each format type**.

-### Built in formats
+### Built-in formats

 TinyMCE has some built in formats that you can override.
 These are: